 Smoothed and averaged data

-Highly smoothed particle data suggested that particle size, averaged across all casts, followed a pattern in which the abundance of small particles increased in the OMZ surface (Figure 5A), which corresponded with characterized by steepening of the particle size distribution (Figure 5A), an increase in small particle biomass (Figure 5B), but not of large particle biomass (Figure 5C).
+Highly smoothed particle data suggested that particle size, averaged across all casts, followed a pattern in which the abundance of small particles increased in the OMZ surface (Figure 5A), which corresponded with steepening of the particle size distribution (Figure 5A), an increase in small particle biomass (Figure 5B), but not of large particle biomass (Figure 5C).
 Deeper in the OMZ, the small particle number, PSD slope, and biomass of small particles declined.
 At the oxic site, particle size distributions generally steepended with depth, while both small and large particle estemated biomass followed a power law decrease with depth.

 Particle number dynamics differ from model expectations

-We were able to use our modified particle remineralization and sinking model to predict particle size distributions at each depth from the particle size distribution at depth one depth-bin shallower and the calculated flux attenuation between the two depths.
+We were able to use our modified particle remineralization and sinking model to predict particle size distributions at each depth from the particle size distribution one depth-bin shallower and the calculated flux attenuation between the two depths.
 We found that the observed particle size distributions usually varied from model expectations (Figure S10).
 Tautologically, at each depth, the observed size profile and the model predicted size profiles have same flux.
-However, the difference between the flux of observed and predicted small particles (100-500μm), normalized to depth, serves as a valuable metric of patterns of deviations from modeled results.
+However, the difference between the flux of observed and predicted small particles (100-500μm), normalized to depth, serves as a metric of patterns of deviations from modeled results.
 We call this value OSMS (Observed Small Flux Minus Modeled Small Flux).

 OSMS=(Small Flux Observed-Small Flux Modeled)ΔZ